blucz/gridiron/README.md

 # Gridiron

-A powerful tool for generating and analyzing image grids to evaluate diffusion model training and fine-tuning.
+A powerful tool for generating and analyzing image grids to evaluate diffusion model training, prompting, and parameters.

 ## Features

-- Generate comparison grids from multiple model outputs
+- Generate comparison grids using one or more ComfyUI instances as the backend
-- Support for various diffusion model formats
+- Cache previous results for faster grid generation during model development.
-- Easy-to-use command line interface
-- Customizable grid layouts and sizes
-- Batch processing capabilities
+- Python-based DSL for defining grids

 ## Installation